Regularmute/Connect4/documentation/weekreports/weekreport3.md

 ## Problems and Questions

-* I am struggling a bit with the evaluation function: probably I'll have to  define multiple conditions that either add or reduce points from the game state, then return the final adjusted score at the end of the function.
+* I am struggling a bit with evaluation heuristics for each game state: I may have to define multiple conditions that either add or reduce points from the game state, then return the final adjusted score at the end of the function.
-* Currently the AI doesn't stop immediate victories for the player: most likely an issue in tracking which player's turn it is.
+* Currently the AI doesn't stop immediate victories for the player: possibly an issue in tracking which player's turn it is.
-* Still haven't done tests for the ai-service yet.

 ## Next Steps